skip to main content

 ATTENTION GATE FAMILIES - The GATE Advisory Committee needs you!

 Please consider joining our GATE Advisory Committee this year.
 We are working to review, reinvent, and revitalize our GATE Program and value your feedback.
 There will be 3-4 meetings during the school year via zoom.
-The first meeting is Thursday, September 28th at 5 pm.
 For more information, please contact DeAnn Tenhunfeld at deann.tenhunfeld@wjusd.org.

 RECENT EVENTS: